joshuabenuck/ray-tracer/README.md

 - [ ] Parallelization
 - [ ] Compile to wasm
 - [ ] Display renders line by line as they are computed
-- [ ] Clean up the mess that is the yaml scene renderer

 ## Other Implementations